 - Optional backup camera

 Under the Hood

 The Fusion Hybrid is powered by a 2.5-liter four-cylinder engine and an electric motor.
-A continuously variable automatic transmission sends power to the wheels.
+A continuously variable automatic transmission sends power to the front wheels.
+Mechanical features include:

 Standard safety features include: